-Notes to the Separate Financial Statements for the Year Ended 31 December 2024 (Continued) (In Ukrainian Hryvnias and in thousands)
+Notes to the Consolidated Financial Statements for the Year Ended 31 December 2024 (Continued) (In Ukrainian Hryvnias and in thousands)

-- For undrawn loan commitments, the ECLs are the difference between the present value of the difference between the contractual cash flows that are reimbursed to the Bank if the holder of the commitment will use the funds and the cash flows that the Bank expects to receive if credit funds will be used; - For financial guarantee contracts, the ECLs are the difference between the expected payments to reimburse the holder of the guaranteed debt instrument less any amounts that the Bank expects to receive from the holder, the debtor, or any other party.
+For financial guarantee contracts, the ECLs are the difference between the expected payments to reimburse the holder of the guaranteed debt instrument less any amounts that the Group expects to receive from the holder, the debtor, or any other party.

-The Bank measures ECLs on an individual basis, or on a collective basis for portfolios of loans that share similar risk characteristics.
+The Group measures ECLs on an individual basis, or on a collective basis for portfolios of loans that share similar risk characteristics.
 The measurement of the loss allowance is based on the present value of the asset's expected cash flows using the asset's original EIR, regardless of whether it is measured on an individual basis or a collective basis.